NotYuSheng/Transcribe-Translate_Kubernetes/README.md

 - **Kubernetes-Optimized Architecture**: Designed for deployment on Kubernetes clusters, offering scalability and resource management.

 ## Docker Images
-This version relies on the CUDA version of the Docker images created and managed via GitHub workflows in the original repository.
-To access the CPU version, switch to `backend-deployment.cpu.yaml`.
+This version relies on the Docker images created and managed via GitHub workflows in the original repository.
+Switch between the `backend-deployment.cpu.yaml` and `backend-deployment.cuda.yaml` accordingly.

 | Component      | Image URL                                                 |
 | -------------- | --------------------------------------------------------- |